 Programs available to groups:

-This presentation and lecture includes information about printing type manufacture, from wood type faces to metal hand casting; production foundry; and line and monotype casting.
-The presentation includes an overview of typecasting processes with pictures of current typographers, type casters and casting equipment.
+This presentation and lecture includes information about printing type manufacture, from wood type faces to metal hand casting; production foundry; and line and Monotype casting.
+The presentation includes an overview of typecasting processes and includes a demonstration of casting type with a hand-held type mould.